 Say "I'm hungry.
 Let's make some soup!" (while rubbing your empty stomach).
 Take out the large pot and say "Let's cook vegetable soup!
 We need some vegetables".
 Model by taking one of your vegetable cut-outs from your craft basket - say "Yummy, I like (radish)" and put it into the pot and stir.
+Be sure to ask your students, "Do you like (radish)?" and get the appropriate responses.
 Then say, "Hmm.
 We need some more vegetables".
 Invite each student to take some of their vegetables from their craft basket and put into the pot, saying "Yummy, I like ~".
 Keep stirring - you can also invite students to give the soup a stir.

 Finally, say "The soup is ready!".
 Get everyone to hold out their bowls and ladle in some imaginary soup.
-If some students refuse, this is fine - try and get them to say "I don't like vegetable soup".
-Then say "Let's eat!".
+If some students refuse, this is fine - try and get them to say, "I don't like vegetable soup".
+Then say, "Let's eat!".
 Make lots of slurping noises and say things like "Yummy!" and "Delicious!" and encourage everyone else to do the same.
 You can even offer seconds!
 Finish off by getting everyone to retrieve their vegetable cut-outs from the pot and put back into their baskets.